weu2/app/README.md

 **Windows**
 1. Navigate to the `app/` folder using `cd app`
 2. To set up the environment, execute `install`.
-3. To start the frontend and backend, exevute `start-dev`.
+3. To start the frontend and backend, execute `start-dev`.

 **Mac**
 1. Navigate to the `app/` folder.